Thanksgiving Turkey Giveaways In South Florida

 MIAMI (CBSMiami) – Thanksgiving is just around the corner and there are a number of different organizations helping to provide families with what they need for the holiday.

-Here are some of the locations of Thanksgiving meal distributions across South Florida.READ MORE: Florida Gov. Ron DeSantis Pitches Plan For ‘Gas Tax Relief’
+Here are some of the locations of Thanksgiving meal distributions across South Florida.READ MORE: Federal Judge Throws Out Florida Sports Betting Compact With Seminole Tribe

 Time: 10:00 a.m. until supplies last

-Location: Milander Center for Arts and Entertainment, 4800 Palm Avenue, Hialeah, FL 33012

-500 Thanksgiving meals to be given out on a first-come, first served basis.
+Details: 500 turkeys, produce boxes, reusable/disposable masks, hand sanitizers, and hot meals to be distributed in this first-come, first served drive-thru event.

 Event: Emmanuel Ogbah, Miami Dolphins Defensive End Thanksgiving Meal Distribution